californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Can I Find an Inmate for Free in California?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+These websites often make searching more straightforward, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

 How to Find Old Inmate Records in California

 When an inmate is released from a state prison or facility, the inmate is no longer under the jurisdiction of the California Department of Corrections and Rehabilitation.
 The CDCR forwards the inmate's record to the department's archives unit.
-Unfortunately, there is no clear process in obtaining these records.
+Unfortunately, there is no clear process for obtaining these records.
 However, the requesting party may contact the state prison or facility where the inmate was incarcerated for more information.

 How do I Find Inmate Death Records in California?